Wow, STRATO-Mitarbeiter atmen nicht!

 Schaut doch mal vorbei :)

-I have thought of myself as a “visual person” for a long time.
-But I think I never realized how much this defines me, until now.
+I’ve seen myself as a visual person for a long time, but I think I never realized how much this defines me, until now.

-When everybody in age group started using cell phones, I didn’t have one.
+When everybody in my age group started using cell phones, I didn’t have one.
 I wasn’t interested in talking remotely to other people.
-Instead, I jumped on the train of modern smartphones on the first station – the first week after the original iPhone was available, I got one.
-It’s become an extension of my world, looking at this tiny screen has become an addiction.
+Instead, I jumped on the train of modern smartphones at the first station: The week after the original iPhone was available in Germany, I got one.
+It’s become an extension of my world.
+Looking at that tiny screen has become an addiction.
 But I avoid using it as a phone; it’s muted.

 On the other hand, the connection between my eyes and my brain seems to be a fiber optics cable.
 I live inside my eyes.
-My job (which is also my hobby) means looking at code, interfaces, diagrams, articles, specifications, emails, search results, icons, server logs.
-Being able to live in a digitalized world is a heavenly gift for me.
-My eyes hunger for text since I learned to read; now I know I can dive into anything I want, I just have to put it on a screen.
+My job (which is also my hobby) is looking at code, interfaces, diagrams, articles, specifications, emails, search results, icons, wireframes, server logs.
+Being able to live in a digitized world is a heavenly gift for me.
+My eyes hunger for text since I learned to read; now I know I can dive into anything I want, whenever I want.
+I just have to put it on a screen.

 I spent years working on a syntax highlighter library.
-I’m not a designer, but I felt that getting the details of the presentation for source code right was essential.
-I’m still obsessed with it; I dream in highlighted code (mostly Ruby) when I close my eyes.
+I’m not a designer, but I feel that getting the details of the presentation of source code right is essential.
+I’m still obsessed with it; I can dream in highlighted code (mostly Ruby) when I close my eyes.

 I feel a bit like a penguin: Hearing is waddling on ice.
 Seeing is swimming in the ocean.